-Out of the one in five execs who said PMMs should report to Product, 55% were CPOs and on the flip side, just one third (36%) of those that said Marketing’s the best department to report into were CMOs.
+Out of the one in five execs who said PMMs should report to Product, 55% were CPOs and on the flip side, just one-third (36%) of those that said Marketing’s the best department to report to was CMOs.

 If you’re a PMM reporting to Marketing you might want to close your eyes for the next quote, but someone from the C-suite had a rather strong opinion on this: